SovereignCloudStack/docs/dev-docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 You may use this content or the file to provide it as a secret.
 You just have to update the `<name>` and the `<fieldname>` part.

+**NOTE!** The secret name has to be unique across all projects, so if you are unsure, it's best to disambiguate via a prefix or suffix that is related to the name of your repository.

 Official documentation:

 1. [Secrets documentation](https://zuul-ci.org/docs/zuul/latest/config/secret.html#secret)